Winipedia/pyrig/docs/cicd-continuous-integration.md

 The offset is calculated based on the shortest path length in the dependency graph to pyrig.

-## Release
+## Build

-The Release workflow creates version tags and GitHub releases.
+The Build workflow builds artifacts across the OS matrix after successful health checks.

 ### Trigger